 In this series, I identify a group of sales candidates who, when hired, fail to meet expectations.
 But they all have one thing in common: they interview well.

 You struggle to hire good salespeople but experience frustration when they fail to meet their sales goals.
-Here is another example of a type of sales candidate you’ll want to avoid for a Hunter-oriented sales role…
+Here is another example of a type of sales candidate you’ll want to avoid for a hunter sales role…

 The Friendly Farmer